yesnik/linux-guides/nginx/config.md

 **Modifier `~`**

-Case insensitive RegExp.
+Case sensitive RegExp.
 It has more priority than location without modifiers:

-- `/app/file.txt` - will return 200
+- `/app/file.txt` - will return 201
 - `/app/info.TXT` - will return 202

 ```nginx